Paraphrasing Complex Network: Network Compression via Factor Transfer: Experiments

 \section{Experiments}

 In this section, we evaluate {the proposed FT} method on several datasets.
 First, we verify the effectiveness of {FT} through the experiments with CIFAR-10 \cite{cifar10} and CIFAR-100 \cite{cifar100} datasets, both of which are the basic image classification datasets, because many works that tried to solve the knowledge transfer problem {used} CIFAR {in} their base experiments \cite{romero2014fitnets,zagoruyko2016paying}.
-Then, we evaluate our method on ImageNet LSVRC 2015 \cite{ILSVRC15} dataset. \jh{Finally, we applied our method to object detection with PASCAL VOC 2007 \cite{pascal-voc-2007} dataset.}
+Then, we evaluate our method on ImageNet LSVRC 2015 \cite{ILSVRC15} dataset. {Finally, we applied our method to object detection with PASCAL VOC 2007 \cite{pascal-voc-2007} dataset.}

-To verify our method, we compare the proposed FT with several knowledge transfer methods \nj{such as} KD~\cite{hinton2015distilling} and AT~\cite{zagoruyko2016paying}. \sw{There are several important hyperparameters that need to be consistent.} For KD, we fix the temperature for softened softmax to 4 as in \cite{hinton2015distilling}, and for $\beta$ of AT, we set it to $10^3$ following \cite{zagoruyko2016paying}.
-In the whole experiments, AT used multiple group losses. \nj{Alike} AT, $\beta$ of FT is set to $10^3$ in ImageNet \jh{and PASCAL VOC 2007}.
-However, we set it to $5 \times 10^2$ in CIFAR-10 and CIFAR-100 because a large $\beta$ hinders \nj{the} convergence.
+To verify our method, we compare the proposed FT with several knowledge transfer methods {such as} KD~\cite{hinton2015distilling} and AT~\cite{zagoruyko2016paying}. {There are several important hyperparameters that need to be consistent.} For KD, we fix the temperature for softened softmax to 4 as in \cite{hinton2015distilling}, and for $\beta$ of AT, we set it to $10^3$ following \cite{zagoruyko2016paying}.
+In the whole experiments, AT used multiple group losses. {Alike} AT, $\beta$ of FT is set to $10^3$ in ImageNet {and PASCAL VOC 2007}.
+However, we set it to $5 \times 10^2$ in CIFAR-10 and CIFAR-100 because a large $\beta$ hinders {the} convergence.

-The paraphrase rate $k$ introduced in Section \ref{fator_extraction} is an important hyperparameter in that the paraphraser re-interprets the original feature maps which depend on different $k$ values.
-We conduct experiments for \nj{different $k$ values from 0.5 to 4}.
-To show the effectiveness of the \nj{proposed paraphraser architecture}, we also \nj{used} two convolutional autoencoders \nj{as paraphrasers} because the autoencoder is well known for extracting \nj{good} features which contain \sw{compressed} information for reconstruction.
-One is an undercomplete convolutional autoencoder (CAE), the other is an overcomplete \jh{regularized autoencoder (RAE)} \nj{which imposes $l_1$} penalty on factors to learn the size of factors needed by itself \cite{alain2014regularized}. \jh{Details of these autoencoders and overall implementations of experiments are explained in \nj{the supplementary material.}}
+We conduct experiments for {different $k$ values from 0.5 to 4}.
+To show the effectiveness of the {proposed paraphraser architecture}, we also {used} two convolutional autoencoders {as paraphrasers} because the autoencoder is well known for extracting {good} features which contain {compressed} information for reconstruction.
+One is an undercomplete convolutional autoencoder (CAE), the other is an overcomplete {regularized autoencoder (RAE)} {which imposes $l_1$} penalty on factors to learn the size of factors needed by itself \cite{alain2014regularized}. {Details of these autoencoders and overall implementations of experiments are explained in {the supplementary material.}}

 {In some experiments, we also tested KD in combination with AT or FT because KD transfers output knowledge while AT and FT delivers knowledge from intermediate blocks and these two different methods can be combined into one (KD+AT or KD+FT).}